behruz-toshpulatov/cobalt-downloader/README.md

 scripts/    # Development utilities (combined dev orchestrator)
 ```

-The frontend is configured with the Next.js App Router and fetches the backend root endpoint to display the service metadata.
-CORS is enabled on the backend to allow browser calls during development.
+The backend is configured with `@nestjs/config` for environment-driven metadata and `@nestjs/swagger` for generated API documentation.
+The frontend fetches from the configured API base URL (`NEXT_PUBLIC_API_URL`, defaulting to `http://localhost:3001/api`) and gracefully reports connection issues.